Skip to main content

 Sign in with your Cisco SSO or create a free account to start training.

-Traditional switching operates at layer 2 of the OSI model, where packets are sent to a specific switch port based on destination MAC addresses.
-Routing operates at layer 3, where packets are sent to a specific next-hop IP address, based on destination IP address.
+Traditional switching operates at layer 2 of the Open Systems Interconnection (OSI) model, where packets are sent to a specific switch port based on destination MAC addresses.
+Routing operates at layer 3, where packets are sent to a specific next-hop IP address based on the destination IP address.
 Devices in the same layer 2 segment do not need routing to reach local peers.
-What is needed however is the destination MAC address which can be resolved through the Address Resolution Protocol (ARP) as illustrated below:
+However, the destination MAC address is needed.
+It can be resolved through the Address Resolution Protocol (ARP) as illustrated below:

-Here, PC A wants to send traffic to PC B at IP address 192.168.1.6.
-It does not know the unique MAC address however, until it discovers it through an ARP, which is broadcasted throughout the layer 2 segment:
+In the diagram above, PC A wants to send traffic to PC B at IP address 192.168.1.6.
+It does not know the unique MAC address until it discovers it through an ARP, which is broadcasted throughout the layer 2 segment.

-It then sends the packet to the appropriate destination MAC address which the switch will then forward out the correct port based on its MAC-Address-Table.
+Then, it sends the packet to the appropriate destination MAC address.
+After that, the switch will forward out the correct port based on its MAC-Address-Table.

 Within a layer 2 switch environment exists a broadcast domain.
-Any broadcast traffic on a switch will be forwarded out all ports with the exception of the port the broadcast packet arrived on.
+Any broadcast traffic on a switch will be forwarded out to all ports except for the port the broadcast packet arrived on.
 Broadcasts are contained in the same layer 2 segment, as they do not traverse past a layer 3 boundary.

-Large layer 2 broadcast domains can be susceptible to certain unintended problems, such as broadcast storms, which have the ability to cause network outages.
-Also, it may be preferable to separate certain clients into different broadcast domains for security and policy reasons.
+Large layer 2 broadcast domains can be susceptible to problems, like broadcast storms, which can cause network outages.
+Also, for security and policy reasons, it is best to separate certain clients into different broadcast domains.
 This is when it becomes useful to configure VLANs.
-A layer 2 switch can assign VLANs to specific switch ports, which in turn are in different layer 3 subnets, and therefore in different broadcast domains.
+In turn, the switch ports are in different layer 3 subnets and different broadcast domains.
 VLANs allow for greater flexibility by allowing different layer 3 networks to be sharing the same layer 2 infrastructure.
 The image below shows an example of a multi-VLAN environment on a layer 2 switch:

 Since VLANs exist in their own layer 3 subnet, routing will need to occur for traffic to flow in between VLANs.
 This is where a layer 3 switch can be utilized.
 A Layer 3 switch is basically a switch that can perform routing functions in addition to switching.
 A client computer requires a default gateway for layer 3 connectivity to remote subnets.
-When the computer sends traffic to another subnet, the destination MAC address in the packet will be that of the default gateway, which will then accept the packet at layer 2, and proceed to route the traffic to the appropriate destination based on its routing table.
+When the computer sends traffic to another subnet, the destination MAC address in the packet is for the default gateway.
+Then, the gateway will accept the packet at layer 2 and proceed to route the traffic to the destination based on its routing table.

 Additional Resources

-Layer 3 switch overview - An overview of how to configure layer 3 routing on Cisco Meraki switches
+MS Layer 3 Switching and Routing: An overview of how to configure layer 3 routing on Cisco Meraki switches

-Best practices for 802.1q VLAN tagging - Information regarding the appropriate use of VLAN tags
+Fundamentals of 802.1Q VLAN Tagging: Information regarding the appropriate use of VLAN tags

 • Was this article helpful?